 The premier coral on the market is still "oxblood" red coral which is from the species Corallium.
 Red coral is a collection of hundreds of tiny animals living together in a colonies that resemble small leafless bushes growing on dark, rocky sea bottoms.
 The arms of red coral, like other branching corals, move with the tides and currents to collect microscopic plankton upon which they feed.
 Most of it is harvested in the deep waters of the Mediterranean and identified throughout history with Italian workmanship.
 It is also found in the Gulf of Naples near Genoa and off Algiers, and Tunis on the African side.
 It is also brought up from the waters of Sardinia, Corsica, Catalonia and Provence, as well as along parts of the French and the Spanish seaboard.
 There has been a coral trade between Naples, Italy, and Marseille, France, for thousands of years.
 The available coral is now so deep, most of it is harvested using diving robots.
 A pretty pink colored coral is referred to as Angel Skin, and it is also very valuable, almost as prized as the oxblood.

 Lots of our customers say they didn't even know there were so many different types and colors of corals.
-Did you know it occurs naturally in lavender, black, blue, white, and of course every spectrum of red.
+Did you know it occurs naturally in lavender, purple, black, blue, white, and of course every spectrum of red.
 Many people have never seen real Apple or Tiger coral.
 Go to Types of Coral for a more in depth look at the different types and colors of coral used in jewelry making.